-28 3.6 A nuclear or radiological emergency should not be terminated until the necessary urgent and

-- early protective actions have been implemented. - 30 3.7 Prior to the termination of the emergency, the exposure situation should be well understood - and confirmed to be stable.
+- 28 3.6 A nuclear or radiological emergency should not be terminated until the necessary urgent and - early protective actions have been implemented16. - 30 3.7 Prior to the termination of the emergency, the exposure situation should be well understood - and confirmed to be stable.
 This means that the source has been brought under control, no further - 32 significant accidental releases or exposures resulting from the event are expected [2] and the future - development of the situation is well understood.

-&lt;sup>15 At the time of deciding on the termination of a nuclear or radiological emergency, some of these actions may be already under consideration to be adapted or lifted (e.g. evacuation).
+16 At the time of deciding on the termination of a nuclear or radiological emergency, some of these actions may be already under consideration to be adapted or lifted (e.g. evacuation).
 Other actions may remain in place in the longer term after the termination (e.g. restrictions on food, milk and drinking water), while some actions such as iodine thyroid blocking may have been implemented and require no further consideration during the transition phase.
 For more details see sub-section on Adapting and lifting protective actions in Section 4.

-- 3.8 Prior to the termination of the emergency, the radiological situation should be well characterized, exposure pathways identified and doses assessed for all affected populations (including those most vulnerable to radiation exposure, such as pregnant women and children).
-This characterization should consider the impact of lifting and adapting the protective actions implemented - earlier in the emergency response and, where applicable, possible options for the future use of land - and water surfaces (e.g. imposing restrictions or identifying alternative ways in which they can be - 7 exploited).
+- 3.8 Prior to the termination of the emergency, the radiological situation should be well characterized, exposure pathways identified and doses 17 assessed for all affected populations 18 (including those most vulnerable to radiation exposure, such as pregnant women and children).
+This characterization should consider the impact of lifting and adapting the protective actions implemented earlier in the emergency response and, where applicable, possible options for the future use of land and water surfaces (e.g. imposing restrictions or identifying alternative ways in which they can be exploited). - 3.9 Before any decision to terminate the emergency is made, a thorough hazard assessment of the situation and its future development should be performed, consistent with Requirement 4 of GSR Part 7 [2].
+The hazard assessment should provide a basis to prepare for dealing with any future hazards associated with a new emergency situation that may occur in relation to the facility, activity or the source involved in the emergency considered for termination.

-- 8 3.9 Before any decision to terminate the emergency is made, a thorough hazard assessment of the - 9 situation and its future development should be performed, consistent with Requirement 4 of GSR Part - 10 7 [2].
-The hazard assessment should provide a basis to prepare for dealing with any future hazards - associated with a new emergency situation that may occur in relation to the facility, activity or the - source involved in the emergency considered for termination. - 13 3.10 On the basis of the hazard assessment, those events and associated areas that may warrant - protective actions and other response actions including the actions that may be effective in mitigating - 15 the consequences should be identified, and the existing emergency arrangements should be - 16 reviewed 18.
-The review should determine if there is a need to revise the existing emergency - arrangements and/or to establish new arrangements. - 18 3.11 The emergency should not be terminated until revised or new emergency arrangements have - been formulated and coordinated among the relevant response organizations.
-However, in some cases, - 20 the formal establishment of these arrangements may be a lengthy process.
-Therefore, the - establishment of an interim response capability should be considered to prevent unnecessary delay - of the termination of the emergency. - 23 3.12 Prior to the termination of the emergency, it should be confirmed that the requirements for - occupational exposure, as stipulated for a planned exposure situation in Section 3 of GSR Part 3 [3], - can be applied to all workers that will be engaged in recovery activities [2] and that the source is - secured consistently with Refs [21-23].
+- 3.10 On the basis of the hazard assessment, potential emergencies those events and associated areas that may warranting protective actions and other response actions including the actions that may be effective in mitigating the consequences should be identified, and the existing emergency arrangements should be reviewed identify determine if there is a the need to revise the existing emergency arrangements and/or to establish new arrangements. - 3.11 AnThe emergency should not be terminated until revised or new emergency arrangements have been formulated and coordinated among the relevant response organizations.
+However, in some cases, the formal establishment of these arrangements may be a lengthy process.
+Therefore, the establishment of an interim response capability20 should be considered to prevent unnecessary delay of the termination of the emergency. - 3.12 Prior to the termination of the emergency, it should be confirmed that the requirements for occupational exposure, as stipulated for a planned exposure situation21 in Section 3 of GSR Part 3 [3], can be applied to all workers that will be engaged in recovery activities [2] and that the source is secured consistently with Refs [21-23].

-&lt;sup>16 Effective dose, equivalent dose to an organ or tissue and relative biological effectiveness (RBE) weighted absorbed dose in an organ or tissue, as appropriate.
+17 Effective dose, equivalent dose to an organ or tissue and relative biological effectiveness (RBE) weighted absorbed dose in an organ or tissue, as appropriate.
 See Ref.
 [5] for further details.

-&lt;sup>17 This includes the public, workers (including emergency workers), helpers and patients, as appropriate.
+18 This includes the public, workers (including emergency workers), helpers and patients, as appropriate.